 A merger with Kieve Affective Education in July 2005 led to the renaming of the growing non-profit — Kieve Wavus Education, Inc. The summer of 2006 brought new life and 200 girls to Wavus as the property opened its next chapter as Wavus Camp for Girls.
-Wavus continues to be a place where girls learn self-reliance and teamwork, as well as the many skills required for adventures in the wilderness.
-Since its beginning, Wavus has been a place where young people test and develop their character in accordance with symbols of our Rays of the Totem.
+Wavus continues to be a place where girls are able to be their true selves, learning self-reliance and teamwork, as well as the many skills required for adventures in the wilderness, becoming stronger and more confident leaders as a result.

 “Uncle Don” Kennedy founded Camp Kieve on the pristine shores of Damariscotta Lake in 1926.
 Since then, Kieve has evolved from a small summer camp for boys into a wide reaching, year-round educational organization now known as Kieve Wavus Education, Inc.